-- if your petition contains more than 1,000 signatures then it must be debated by the Full Council.
+- if your petition contains more than 1,000 signatures then it must be debated by the Full Council

-- if your petition is asking for a senior council officer to give evidence at a public meeting then it will be considered by one of the Council’s Overview and Scrutiny Committees provided it contains at least 500 signatures.
+- if your petition is asking for a senior council officer to give evidence at a public meeting then it will be considered by one of the Council’s Overview and Scrutiny Committees provided it contains at least 500 signatures

 In addition to these steps, we will consider all the specific actions we can potentially take on the issues highlighted in a petition.
-The table below gives some examples.

-Alcohol related crime and disorder
+Petition subject: Alcohol related crime and disorder

-If your petition is about crime and disorder linked to alcohol consumption, the Council will, among other measures, consider the case for placing restrictions on public drinking in the area by establishing a designated public places order or, as a last resort, imposing an alcohol disorder zone.
+Appropriate steps: If your petition is about crime and disorder linked to alcohol consumption, the Council will, among other measures, consider the case for placing restrictions on public drinking in the area by establishing a designated public places order or, as a last resort, imposing an alcohol disorder zone.
 When an alcohol disorder zone is established the licensed premises in the area where alcohol related trouble is being caused are required to contribute to the costs of extra policing in that area.
 The Council’s response to your petition will set out the steps we intend to take and the reasons for taking this approach.

-As the elected representative of your local area, as social landlord and licensing authority, the Council plays a significant role in tackling anti-social behaviour.
+Appropriate steps: As the elected representative of your local area, as social landlord and licensing authority, the Council plays a significant role in tackling anti-social behaviour.
 The Council, in conjunction with other partners in the South Lakeland Community Safety Partnership have set out minimum service standards for responding to issues of anti-social behaviour.